Walorski Applauds House Passage of Home Visiting Program Extension

-Video of Walorski’s statement in the Ways and Means Committee is available here.
+Video of Walorski speaking on the House floor in support of the bill is available here.
 The text of her remarks is below.

 Thank you, Mr. Chairman.
-I want to rise in strong support today of H.R.
-2824, the Increasing Opportunity Through Evidence-Based Home Visiting Act.
+I rise in strong support of the Increasing Opportunity Through Evidence-Based Home Visiting Act.

-In my home state of Indiana, nine counties are eligible for MIECHV funds, and three of the nine counties are in my district.
-In April, I had the pleasure of visiting with state and local officials, staff, and families at Healthy Families St. Joseph County to hear firsthand the good work they’re doing to provide voluntary home visiting to over 800 children and families each year.
+In my home state of Indiana, three of the nine counties eligible for MIECHV funds are in my district.
+In April, I had the pleasure of visiting with Healthy Families St. Joseph County to hear firsthand the good work they’re doing in Indiana’s 2nd District.

-Mr. Chairman, MIECHV is a program that gets results.
+Home visitors helped over 2,600 Hoosier families in situations like this in Indiana last year.
+MIECHV is a program that gets results.
 It works.
-We all know that.
-We know this because of the statistics, but we hear it in their stories, too.
-Parents get the tools and the confidence they need to be good parents.
+We know this because of the statistics, but we hear it in the stories that they share with us.
+Parents get the tools and the confidence they need to raise their children.
 This improves outcomes for their children in their early critical years and sets them on a better path as they grow up.
-And the program helps identify and root out deeper issues like drug abuse and domestic violence that destroy families and hinder a child’s development.
+And the program helps root out deeper issues like drug abuse and domestic violence that destroy families and hinder a child’s development.

-If there’s one thing I’ve learned as I’ve heard from people who successfully broke the cycle of poverty it’s this: It’s one thing to provide money, but if that money comes on a one-size-fits-all basis, people can’t break the cycle.
+If there’s one thing I’ve learned as I’ve heard from people in my district who successfully broke the cycle of poverty, it’s this: It’s one thing to provide money, but if that money comes on a one-size-fits-all basis, people cannot break the cycle.
 Checking a box doesn’t break the cycle.
-Human interaction, looking at each person as an individual and not just a number, resolving underlying issues unique to each person’s situation, having another person come alongside and say, “I’m with you, let’s do this together” – that’s what breaks the cycle.
+Human interaction, looking at each person as an individual and not just a number, resolving underlying issues unique to that person’s situation, having a person come alongside and say, “I’m with you to do this together” – breaks the cycle.

 MIECHV is a great example of a program that does this.
-I fully support this program, urge my colleagues to send this bill to the House Floor, and I yield back.
+I urge my colleagues to support this bill, and I yield back.”

 Walorski represents the 2nd Congressional District of Indiana, serving as a member of the House Ways and Means Committee.